Knamer95/Moonart/README.md

 127.0.0.1 moonart-api.io
 ```

-_You will need administrator permissions to edit this file_
+_You will need administrator permissions to edit this file._

 7) Change (or create a `httpd-vhosts.conf`) file.
 This was needed for `WAMP`, it may be different on other platforms.
-THere's an example of how your file should look like in the `misc` folder.
+There's an example of how your file should look like in the `misc` folder.
 The CORS line must be commented in current `WAMP` versions.

 8) Add these lines in `httpd.conf`, after `IfModule dir_module` (to avoid CORS issue)